menghanhui/r3bl.blog/stuff-i-like/index.md

   feature: abstract-1-3
 ---

-I decided to ditch the classic blogroll, so in this page, I will present you the list of _everything_ I like.
+I've decided to ditch the classic blogroll, so in this page, I will present you the list of _everything_ I like.
 This page is regularly updated, so keep an eye on it from time to time.
 I have to warn you that this is a pretty big list, so I decided to organize it into different categories.

 * [Software Pack](#software-pack)
 * [Web Services Pack](#web-services-pack)